Q- What is the Medigap Free Look Period?

-A- The doughnut hole refers to a gap in prescription drug coverage under Medicare Part D. In 2014, once you reach $2,850 in prescription drug costs, which do include both your share of covered drugs and the amount paid by you insurance, you will be in the coverage gap.
-In 2014, you will get a 52.5% discount on brand name drugs and a 28% discount on generic prescription drugs.
-When your total out-of-pocket costs reach $4,550, you qualify for “catastrophic coverage”.
-At that point, you are responsible for only 5% of you prescription drug costs for the rest of the year.
+A- The doughnut hole refers to a gap in prescription drug coverage under Medicare Part D. In 2019, once you reach $4,020 in prescription drug costs, which include both your share of covered drugs and the amount paid by your insurance, you will be in the coverage gap.
+In 2019, you will get a 70% discount on brand name prescription drugs.
+When your total out-of-pocket costs reach $6,350, you qualify for “catastrophic coverage”.
+At that point, you are responsible for only 5% of your prescription drug costs for the rest of the year (or $8.95 for brands and $3.60 for generics, whichever is greater).
 However, if you receive “Extra Help” you do not have a coverage gap.

 A- This qualifies you for a Special Enrollment Period (SEP) of 60 days to get new health insurance.
 If you miss that window, you will have to wait until the next year’s Open Enrollment Period (OEP).

 Q- I don’t take any or just a few medications.
 Do I need a Medicare Prescription Drug Plan?

 A- Even if you don’t take many prescriptions now, you should consider joining a Medicare drug plan.
 If you decide not to join a Medicare drug plan when you’re first eligible, and you don’t have other creditable prescription coverage, or you don’t get Extra Help, you will likely pay a late enrollment penalty if you join a plan later.